borjapazr/plextime-bot/README.md

-  stop/docker               Stop the service running in a Docker container test                      Test code with PyTest types                     Run type checks
+  stop/docker               Stop the service running in a Docker container test                      Test code with PyTest types                     Run type checks version                   Create a new version and update changelog file
 ```

 ## ⚖️ License